 This is a really handy feature of our app, useful for collecting football subs or making quick payments.

-Find out more about apprenticeships and our new account launch
+Find out more about apprenticeships and read our finance guide

 If you use a Cumberland current account to make payments when: